GitZHCODE/zSpace_3DPSlicer/README.md

 # COMPAS + C++ Integration Project

-A minimal implementation demonstrating the integration between COMPAS (Python geometry library) and custom C++ code using nanobind for basic operations, GPU computing with gpu.cpp, and linear algebra with Eigen.
+A minimal implementation demonstrating the integration between COMPAS (Python geometry library) and custom C++ code using nanobind for basic operations, GPU computing with gpu.cpp and Dawn WebGPU, and linear algebra with Eigen.

 ## Project Overview

 This project shows how to:
 - Use nanobind to create Python bindings for C++ code
 - Integrate COMPAS geometry objects with C++ calculations
-- Perform GPU-accelerated computations using gpu.cpp
+- Perform GPU-accelerated computations using gpu.cpp and Dawn WebGPU
 - Execute fast matrix operations using Eigen
-- Set up a modern C++/Python development environment
+- Set up a modern C++/Python development environment with automatic dependency management

 ## Features

 - **Fast C++ operations** using nanobind
-- **GPU computing** using gpu.cpp for vector operations
+- **GPU computing** using gpu.cpp with Dawn WebGPU implementation for cross-platform GPU operations
 - **Eigen integration** for matrix operations and linear algebra
 - **COMPAS integration** for Python-side geometry handling
 - **Performance benchmarks** comparing CPU vs GPU operations
 - **Simple examples** showing all libraries working together
+- **Automatic dependency management** - downloads Eigen, gpu.cpp, and Dawn binaries during build

 ## Requirements